appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/dist-store-reverse-proxy-conf.md

 #### Use-Case 4

-You may have installed the Appcircle server with an SSL certificate and not configured the Enterprise App Store with a custom domain.
+You may have installed the Appcircle server with an SSL certificate and not configured the Enterprise App Store or Testing Distribution with a custom domain.

 In this use-case;